dikshikaaa/Valentines-Day/README.md

 ## Description

 This React application is a Valentine's Day experiment featuring a cute bear and an invitation to be your Valentine.

+Trust me when I say your crush won't say NO!

+It displays a playful question: "Will you be my Valentine?" accompanied by two response options: a "Yes" button and a "No" button.
+If the user tries to press "No," the button insists and cleverly avoids being clicked by saying changing no to a new response like "Are you sure" or"You're breaking my heart" and more, encouraging the user to eventually click "Yes."
+Upon agreeing, the webpage celebrates the acceptance with a cute GIF.
 Share some love and enjoy the animations!

-Trust me when I say your crush won't say NO!
+##Contributions
+Contributions to improve the project are welcome.
+Please follow these steps to contribute:

+Fork the repository.
+- Create a new branch for your feature (git checkout -b feature/SomethingNew).
+- Commit your changes (git commit -m 'Add some SomethingNew').
+- Push to the branch (git push origin feature/SomethingNew).
+- Open a Pull Request.

 ### React + TypeScript + Vite